treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

  This is a test mail.
 ```

 Above the blank line is the mail header, and below is the content of the body.
 Specify subject and destination in the header.
 It is possible to add any field of header.
-However, Content-Type and Date field are automatically added, so that you don’t need to write them there.
+However, Content-Type and Date field are automatically added, so that you don't need to write them there.

 If you are using multi-byte characters, such as Japanese, save the file by setting the encoding (default UTF-8) in the settings file of InternalEncoding.